Survivor Series (1991): Storylines

 The main event heading into the event was between World Wrestling Federation Champion Hulk Hogan, and The Undertaker for the World Wrestling Federation Championship.

-Hogan reclaimed the World Wrestling Federation Championship at WrestleMania 7.
+Hogan reclaimed the World Wrestling Federation Championship at WrestleMania VII.
 The Undertaker debuted in the World Wrestling Federation at the previous year’s Survivor Series.
 Since debuting, Undertaker had yet to be pinned in a televised match (although he did suffer several pinfall losses at untelevised arena shows).
 This earned him a shot at Hogan's championship, billing the match as Hogan’s “Gravest Challenge”.

 Ric Flair arrived in the World Wrestling Federation on September 9, 1991, claiming to be the “Real World's Champion”.
 He debuted carrying the WCW World Heavyweight Championship with him, which he had not lost prior to his departure from the company.
 He immediately began feuding with Roddy Piper.
 Both men would captain their teams at Survivor Series.
 Piper's team would consist of Bret Hart, The British Bulldog, and Virgil, while Flair would team with Ted DiBiase, The Mountie, and The Warlord.
 There were multiple storylines between the two teams as DiBiase and Virgil had been feuding since January's Royal Rumble, The Mountie had begun challenging Bret Hart for the Intercontinental Championship, with the Warlord and The British Bulldog also involved in a lengthy program.

-Sid Justice was originally scheduled to join the Big Bossman and the Legion of Doom while Jake Roberts was originally scheduled to join Irwin R. Schyster and The Natural Disasters.
+Sid Justice was originally scheduled to join the Big Boss Man and the Legion of Doom while Jake Roberts was originally scheduled to join Irwin R. Schyster and The Natural Disasters.
 After Justice was sidelined due to an elbow injury, Randy Savage began campaigning to take Sid’s place due to Roberts and the Undertaker crashing Savage and Miss Elizabeth's wedding reception at Summerslam and attacking Savage.
 Savage would have to be reinstated to take part in the event due to losing a retirement match to the Ultimate Warrior at WrestleMania 7.
 However, at a television taping for WWF Superstars of Wrestling (which would air November 23), Roberts baited Savage into the ring where he would attack him, tying him in the ropes before allowing his King Cobra to bite Savage.
 Savage would not be reinstated for the match and Roberts would also not be allowed to compete in the match due to his actions.

 The Hogan-Undertaker and Savage-Roberts feuds would continue to build toward the WWF's next pay-per-view event, This Tuesday in Texas.

 Jim Neidhart, The Dragon, and Big Bully Busick were originally scheduled for the second Survivor Series match on the show but were pulled from the event.